sabre-io/sabre.io/source/baikal/upgrade.md

 4. Upload the contents of the zip file to the server, but make sure you *do not* overwrite the `Specific` or `config` directories.
 Everything else may be overwritten.
    Keep the whole `Specific` and `config` directories intact.
 Baïkal needs all files, not just the database.
+   Make sure that invisible files and folders (beginning with a dot ".") are also transferred.
 5. Open the administration panel on the server.
 Usually this is something like `http://dav.example.org/baikal/html/admin/`.
 6. Follow the steps in the administration panel.